Is your favorite fashion brand greenwashing? Use this checklist to find out

 That has changed what people value in their consumer goods.
 A just-released study by the Global Fashion Agenda, an international organization devoted to helping the fashion industry become more sustainable, found that 75% of consumers around the world view sustainability as extremely or very important, and mentions of sustainability with regards to fashion in social media have spiked between 2015 and 2018.

 But how can you tell the difference between brands that market themselves as sustainable and ones that actually make sustainable products?
-“Fundamentally, it’s a good thing that brands are feeling pressure to keep up with consumer demand for sustainable companies and products,” says Andrew Chung, who has been investing in sustainable startups since 2011, first at Khosla Ventures, then through his own company, 1955 Capital.
+“Fundamentally, it’s a good thing that brands are feeling pressure to keep up with consumer demand for sustainable companies and products,” says Andrew Chung, who has been investing in sustainable startups since 2006, first at Lightspeed and Khosla Ventures, then through his own company, 1955 Capital.
 “But now the challenge is to distinguish between brands that are making serious, holistic commitments to sustainability, and brands that are making more superficial tweaks.”

 In the fashion world, many brands tout a low-carbon footprint, use of recycled plastic, sustainably sourced materials, or a made-to-order business model that reduces excess inventory waste.
 Some talk about using less water than traditional production methods, while others talk about using deadstock (which are are bolts of fabric that other brands purchased but did not use).
 Which methods are really helping reduce global greenhouse gas emissions?
 Which ones are just hype?
 Here’s a three-part guide to help you figure it out.